 Edvard Munch: Trembling Earth

 Edvard Munch's art is known for its vivid depictions of deeply human feelings.
-However, his fascination with nature plays an equally important role in his art and is now being addressed for the first time in an exhibition.
-Edvard Munch: Trembling Earth investigates the meaning of such images in Munch’s oeuvre, questioning common assumptions and examining the contemporaneous artistic, scientific, and philosophical influences that contributed to his understanding of nature.
+However, his fascination with nature plays an equally important role in his art and was being addressed for the first time in an exhibition.
+Edvard Munch: Trembling Earth investigated the meaning of such images in Munch’s oeuvre, questioning common assumptions and examining the contemporaneous artistic, scientific, and philosophical influences that contributed to his understanding of nature.

 Edvard Munch: Summer Night by the Beach, 1902/03